atsmacode/aye-poker/README.md

 1. Run `dev/docker`
     * Docker will provide a link to the app where you can register & login.
 Something like: http://localhost:8000
-2. Now you're ready to play:
+2. Now you're ready to play.
+Click the 'New Game' button:
-    * Open at least 2 private browser tabs
-    * Register an account in each session and log in
-    * Click the 'New Game' button to select players & real or test mode
-    * The game should automatically start after the second user joins the table
+    * Test Mode: control all players and see all whole cards.
+    * Real Mode: select registered users.
+Log in to play.
+Password = `password` for Player 1, 2 etc.

 # Quick Start (Linux / Mac)